 If you’ve ever been to a W hotel, you’ll know you’re in one.
-It’s maximum decadent design for the upscale traveller seeking modern luxury and contemporary design.
-We have several people on our team that have worked for technology companies in the United States and Canada.
+It’s a maximum decadent design for the upscale traveler seeking modern luxury and contemporary design.
+We have several people on our team that has worked for technology companies in the United States and Canada.

 Some of our writers worked for companies that went to events in California.
 As you’d guess, some of these marquee industry events would have major sponsorships for evening networking mixers at bars or other venues.
 You guessed it.
 Some of our writers got to enjoy a W hotel.
 Specifically, the W Hotel San Fran (San Francisco).

 While no direct comparison to the Hard Rock’s of the old world, every W hotel has its own signature and design for a location.
 Unbelievably, W Hotel’s first hotel “ever” in Japan, launched in 2021 after a 2.5-year construction schedule.
 We can’t confirm if that schedule was impacted as a result of the COVID19 pandemic but the timeline seems reasonable for the scale of this project.